ElementsProject/lightning/doc/lightningd-config.5.md

 You would usually put this option in the per-chain config file, to avoid setting it on Bitcoin mainnet!  e.g. `~rusty/.lightning/regtest/config`.

+ **htlc-minimum-msat**=*MILLISATOSHI*
+Default: 0.
+Sets the minimal allowed HTLC value for newly created channels.
+If you want to change the `htlc_minimum_msat` for existing channels, use the RPC call lightning-setchannel(7).

+ **htlc-maximum-msat**=*MILLISATOSHI*
+Default: unset (no limit).
+Sets the maximum allowed HTLC value for newly created channels.
+If you want to change the `htlc_maximum_msat` for existing channels, use the RPC call lightning-setchannel(7).

+ **disable-ip-discovery**
+Turn off public IP discovery to send `node_announcement` updates that contain the discovered IP with TCP port 9735 as announced address.
+If unset and you open TCP port 9735 on your router towords your node, your node will remain connectable on changing IP addresses.
+Note: Will always be disabled if you use 'always-use-proxy'.

 ### Lightning channel and HTLC options

  **large-channels**